New Pixel Fold 2 renders show the handset in full glory

 — Steve H.McFly (@OnLeaks) February 21, 2024

-The rumour also indicates the Pixel Fold 2 sports a USB-C port, speaker grill, and microphone and the power button and volume rocker are on the right side.
+The rumour also indicates the Pixel Fold 2 sports a USB-C port, speaker grill, and that the microphone, the power button and the volume rocker are on the right side.

-When unfolded, the phone will measure 155.2 x 150.2 x 5.27mm.
+When unfolded, the phone will reportedly measure 155.2 x 150.2 x 5.27mm.
 Further, the video shows the handset’s cover screen and the rear camera setup.
-Additionally, the cover screen measures about 6.4 inches and offers a central hole punch camera sensor.
+Additionally, the cover screen measures about 6.4-inches and offers a central hole punch camera sensor.

 There’s a new triple-camera setup on the rear with several sensors, but it looks pretty bulky.

-The leak also indicates the handset features a Tensor G4 chipset, 16GB of RAM, 256GB of storage and is expected to feature Android 14.
+The leak indicates the handset features a Tensor G4 chipset, 16GB of RAM, 256GB of storage and is expected to feature Android 14.

 According to this leak, the handset will launch at Google I/O, which is scheduled for June 27th.
-Oddly, the leak suggests the Pixel Fold 2 will be launched at the end of June, considering I/O is always set for May.
-Previous rumours point to it being announced alongside the Pixel 9 series in October.
+Oddly, the leak suggests the Pixel Fold 2 will release at the end of June, considering I/O is always set for May.
+Previous rumours point to the foldable being announced alongside the Pixel 9 series in October.

 Source: SmartPrix, @OnLeaks